/

 Credit: Tutor Doctor

 Visual learners can absorb information when presented visually and tend to be energetic, observant, and usually appreciate details.
 They prefer to learn through visual aids, such as images, diagrams, charts, and videos.
-They often benefit from color-coded notes, mind maps, and other visually organized study materials.
+They often benefit from colour-coded notes, mind maps, and other visually organized study materials.

 Use flashcards, symbols, slide shows, arts and crafts, and videos to support the student’s learning.
 Incorporate learning activities such as board games, Lego, word scrambles, and Scrabble or create acronyms and mnemonics to help them remember facts.